20th anniversary Sbarro bombing

 ..There are no words to describe what the front of Sbarro’s Pizza looked like in the immediate aftermath of that explosion.
 A woman was lying near the steps to the back.
 Her eyes were staring straight at me, following me.
 So full of pain and longing, sadness and despair.
 I dropped down beside her trying to elicit a response to see if she could speak.
 And then I watched the life just drain out of her.
 I tried to get a pulse, to no avail.
 She died there, on the steps in front of me.
 She was lying by the table I had decided not to sit at…

-Terrorist Ahlam Tamimi inspired, planned, and engineered the Sbarro attack, personally led the homicide bomber, Al Masri, to the target she had carefully selected at Jerusalem’s busiest intersection.
+Terrorist Ahlam Tamimi inspired, planned, and engineered the Sbarro attack and personally led the homicide bomber, Al Masri, to the target she had carefully selected at Jerusalem’s busiest intersection.
 She selected a pizza restaurant because it was located in the heart of Jerusalem on a hot summer vacation afternoon; therefore would be teeming with women and children.
 Tamimi instructed Al Masri to wait fifteen minutes before detonating the explosives to give her sufficient time to flee the scene safely.
 He followed her orders.

 Six years later, in June 2007, a smiling Tamimi was featured in a New York Times review of a Cinemax documentary about Israeli prisons.
 The article didn’t mention that she helped to kill fifteen innocents.
 But that’s how the liberal media and politicians treat terrorists who kill Israelis, or as the media like to call them, “militants.”